sudharshan907/Library-Management-System/README.md

 # Library-Management-System
-#Back End:MySQL+java language
+Back End:MySQL+java language

-A simple mobile based application which facilitates users with operations such as adding new books,borrowing and returning books to library.Maintains list of books along with details of students who borrowed them,capable of imposing fines,includes exception handling and has database connection achieved through MySQL.
+A simple mobile based application which facilitates users with operations such as adding new books,borrowing and returning books to library.Maintains list of books along with details of students who borrowed them,capable of imposing fines,includes exception handling,input validation and has database connection achieved through MySQL.

 Purpose and goal of this product is to provide a simple way to manage a library in a college and decrease manual work by the employees in library as far as possible.The benefit of this product is enabling sharing of  books among students and ensuring that students has maximum scope to study books without any complex process to borrow books.

-Product Functionalities:

-1.add a new book to library database

-2.view all books in library

-3.processing borrow operation

-4.processing return operation

-5.remove book from library
+To know more about all facilities implemented please refer